localstack/docs/content/en/docs/Local AWS Services/cognito/index.md

 }
 {{< /command >}}

+## Cognito Lambda Triggers

+Cognito provides a number of lifecycle hooks in the form of Cognito Lambda triggers.
+These triggers can be used to react to various lifecycle events and customize the behavior of user signup, confirmation, migration, etc.

+For example, to define a _user migration_ Lambda trigger, we can first create a Lambda function (say, named `"f1"`) capable of performing the migration, and then define the corresponding `--lambda-config` on the user pool creation:

+{{<command >}}
+awslocal cognito-idp create-user-pool --pool-name test2 --lambda-config '{"UserMigration":"arn:aws:lambda:us-east-1:000000000000:function:f1"}'
+{{< /command >}}

+Upon authentication of a non-registered user, Cognito will then automatically call the migration Lambda function and finally add the migrated user to the pool.

+More details on Cognito Lambda triggers can be found in the [AWS documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools-working-with-aws-lambda-triggers.html).

 ## OAuth Flows via Cognito Login Form

 You can also access the local [Cognito login form](https://docs.aws.amazon.com/cognito/latest/developerguide/login-endpoint.html) by entering the following URL in your browser: